 A description of how to make the five Platonic solids out of paper.

 One face of a regular tetrahedron is painted blue and each of the remaining faces are painted using one of the colours red, green or yellow.
 How many different possibilities are there?

-unlimited number of each type.
-How many different tetrahedra can
+Imagine you have an unlimited number of four types of triangle.
+How many different tetrahedra can you make?

 Toni Beardon has chosen this article introducing a rich area for practical exploration and discovery in 3D geometry

 An irregular tetrahedron is composed of four different triangles.
 Can such a tetrahedron be constructed where the side lengths are 4, 5, 6, 7, 8 and 9 units of length?

 This problem is about investigating whether it is possible to start at one vertex of a platonic solid and visit every other vertex once only returning to the vertex you started at.

 Can you number the vertices, edges and faces of a tetrahedron so that the number on each edge is the mean of the numbers on the adjacent vertices and the mean of the numbers on the adjacent faces?

 ABCD is a regular tetrahedron and the points P, Q, R and S are the midpoints of the edges AB, BD, CD and CA. Prove that PQRS is a square.